danilo-alm/url-shortener/README.md

    docker-compose up --build
    ```

-3. The application will be available at `http://localhost:1234` (or the port specified in your `.env`).
+3. The frontend will be available at `http://localhost:1234` (or the port specified in your `.env`).

 ### Local Setup (Without Docker)